 1. Supervised Learning

 This method uses labeled data to train the model.
-An example is a system that learns “spam” and “non-spam” emails in order to be able to recognize risky messages in the future.
+An example is a system that learns to distinguish between “spam” and “non-spam” emails so it can identify risky messages in the future.

 2. Unsupervised Learning